AltaPay/plugin-magento1/README.md

 !!!
 Important note related to the branding changes: please uninstall the Altapay plugin before installing the newer version (greater than 1.8.0)!

+2.5.0
+* Improvement
+	- Added logs in key places
+* Bug fixtures
+	- Payment information not shown in the order view
+	- Missing or duplicated orders due to various reasons

 2.4.1
 * Bug fixture
     - Error page shown on successful MobilePay payment